 , only Italian available) and subsequently I took my Master’s degree presenting a dissertation in Human-Computer Interaction (here the post

 , Italian and English available).
+And now I mostly work in Data Science.

 For some yet-to-define reasons I decided to deactivate my Facebook account for a while.